Intergirl: Plot

 Tanya Zaitseva from Leningrad, a nurse by day and a prostitute catering to foreigners by night, suddenly receives a marriage proposal from a Swedish client.
+Her closest friends in the trade, former volleyball athlete Sima Gulliver, a Baltic beauty nicknamed Kisulya, and the gorgeous Zina Meleiko, are considered the elite of prostitutes.
 After another altercation with the police, she goes home to share good news with her mother, who thinks that her daughter is just a nurse.
 Tanya does not hide the fact that she is not marrying for love, but because she wants to have an apartment, a car, money and dreams "to see the world with my own eyes."
-In a conversation with her mother she argues that prostitution is characteristic of all trades, "all sell themselves.", but her mother cannot accept it.
+In a conversation with her mother she argues that prostitution is characteristic of all trades, "everyone sell themselves", but her mother cannot accept it.

 Tanya's former client and now fiancé, Edvard Larsen, is a pass for Tanya to the Western world of dreams.
 However, the Soviet bureaucracy gets in the way: there are some requirements to get a visa to Sweden.
 She needs to receive a permission for immigration from her father, whom she has not seen for 20 years.
 He demands 3,000 rubles in exchange for the paperwork - a lot of money - which forces Tanya back into prostitution.

 Sweden very quickly bores the heroine.
 She makes friends with a Russian truck driver working for "Sovtransavto", through whom she sends gifts to her mother in Leningrad.
 Her Swedish "friends" never forget how Tanya earned in the USSR.
 Ed really loves his wife, but always makes comments about her habits.
 Tanya is an alien in a foreign world.
 She is homesick and wants to visit her mother.
-Meanwhile, Tanya's prostitute friend mentions during a conversation over the phone that they opened case on "illegal foreign currency speculation" on Tanya (for illegal currency transactions was another article, with very strict sanctions).
+Meanwhile, Tanya's prostitute friend mentions during a conversation over the phone that they opened case on "illegal foreign currency speculation" on Tanya (a serious crime in the Soviet Union that carried severe penalties).
 Investigators come to Tanya's mother and reveal the secrets of her daughter's high earnings.
 Shocked and morally broken by this, Tanya's mother commits suicide by gassing herself to death in her apartment.
 Skein, a neighbor of Tanya, smells gas at the apartment and bursts in, knocking out the window.
 She pulls her out from the apartment and tries to revive her, but to no avail.
 She knocking on the neighbors' doors for help.
 At this moment in Sweden, Tanya looks back and her intuition tells her that something bad has happened.
-In panic, she abandoned her lover, jumps into the car and starts driving to the airport and gets killed in car accident.
+In panic, she abandons her lover and jumps into the car.
+Racing to the airport, she is killed in a car accident.
 The drama of the final episode is reinforced by the Russian folk song "Tramp" ("In the wild steppes of Transbaikal ..."), which is the leitmotif of the film.